Faculty/Staff Work/Life

 Transitioning Back After Baby Bonding Leave

-Thursday, April 13th, noon - 1 pm via Zoom
+Thursday, March 20th, Noon - 1 pm via Zoom

-Speakers: Karen Patchell, MA., Elliott DiTusa, LPCC., Mary Kelly, MS., Greg Ryan, Be Well at Work
+Speakers: Karen Patchell, MA, Be Well at Work Work/Life, Elliott DiTusa, LPCC, Be Well at Work Employee Assistance, Mary Kelly, M.S.
+Be Well at Work Disability Management, Greg Ryan, Be Well at Work Ergonomics

-Join us for this virtual panel workshop focused on understanding both positive and negative emotions related to this transition, how to establish boundaries at work, benefits and accommodations available to working parents, ergonomic strategies for multiple workstations, and self-care resources to help ease the physical and mental pressure associated with working while caregiving for a young child.
+Join us for this panel discussion which focuses on understanding both positive and negative emotions related to this transition, how to establish boundaries at work, benefits and accommodations available to working parents, ergonomic strategies for multiple workstations, and self-care resources to help ease the physical and mental pressure associated with working while caregiving.

 Register